-Projected Accomplishments: The State estimates it will be able to assist up to 500 low and moderate-income homeowners.
+PROJECTED ACCOMPLISHMENTS: The State estimates it will be able to assist up to 700 low and moderate income homeowners.
 Using the most current and best available data, West Virginia projects that the majority of the affected population will need home repairs rather than reconstruction or replacement.
 Accordingly, it is anticipated that not all applicants will require the maximum amount of assistance available.

-Start Date: The State anticipates launching the RISE West Virginia Housing Restoration Program in the third quarter of 2017.
+START DATE: The State anticipates launching the Up to Code Program in the third quarter of 2017.

-End Date: WV-HRP will end upon the expenditure of all funds allocated for this program or within six years after the execution of the grant agreement with HUD.
+END DATE: Up to Code will end upon the expenditure of all funds allocated for this program or within six years after the execution of the grant agreement with HUD.